-Requesting Property Information Property information from the assessor's office is public information and is available through a GIS Map application by clicking on the "Property Search" button in the column on the left.
+Property Information Property information from the assessor's office is public information and is available through a GIS Map.
+Search for property information here.